nougad/funclub_wordcount/README.md

 Haskell 1
 ---------

-* Try to improve the improve the Haskell 2 - But failed
+* Try to improve the the Haskell 2 - But failed

 Bash
 ----